raspy135/Qun-mk2/README.md

 Factory presets are stored under under category names or a legacy folder structure, e.g. `bank1`, `bank2`, ... `bank8`.

 **Note: The SD card template is updated for firmware v4.52 and later - this offers an improved preset load/save UI.
-If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip (see under Links and Information) and extract the folders and files.
-Then copy folders and preset files under the `/preset` folder.**
+If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip and extract the folders and files.
+Then copy folders and preset files under the `/preset` folder.
+Download the template file through [Links and Information](#links-and-information).**

 If you edit SD card, you can create your own folders.
 Only one depth of folder is supported.